ngscopeclient/scopehal-apps/CODE_OF_CONDUCT.md

 Copyright in the project is collectively held by all contributors as we do not require contributors to sign a CLA.
-The license header on source files currently states "Andrew D. Zonenberg and contributors" but may eventually be rephrased to simply "project contributors" or similar.
+The license header on source files currently states "Andrew D. Zonenberg and contributors" but may eventually be rephrased to simply "project contributors" or similar and is not intended to reflect the maintainers or other contributors claiming rights to your contribution.
 If you are the primary author of a new file being added to the project you may list yourself in the Doxygen @author tag, however the intent of this is simply to reflect "who to ask if you have questions about this code" rather than to be an exhaustive list of contributors.

 ### Attribution and third party / AI generated code